freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/eInternationalisation.md

   *	XML – MIME-type: text/xml
   *	XLIFF 1.2 – MIME-type: application/x-xliff+xml
   *	ODT – MIME-type: application/x-openoffice

 If the original document contains ITS 2.0 properties, they are translated to proper NIF properties from the itsrdf domain (see [Supported ITS categories](#supported-its-categories) section). `itsrdf` is a commonly used technical prefix in RDF for namespace [http://www.w3.org/2005/11/its/rdf](https://www.w3.org/2005/11/its/rdf-content/its-rdf.html) describing ITS 2.0 / RDF Ontology.

+**Note:** For the time being the converter assumes that all text is English and adds language tags to the produced NIF.
+This is not a problem because currently the FREME services do not consider language tags, they just make use of the language submitted via HTTP parameters.

 Beside the conversion to NIF, the e-Internationalisation service also provides a method for converting the enriched NIF back to the original file format.
 We call this functionality `round-tripping` and at the moment it is only available with the HTML format.
 For example, the user can invoke the e-Entity service by submitting an HTML file and specifying "outformat=html".
 The HTML file is converted to NIF and then the latter is sent to the e-Entity service.
 Once the NIF has been enriched, it is converted back to the HTML format.
 The final HTML file contains enrichments retrieved by the e-Entity service.
 As for the simple conversion, the process is completely transparent to the user: s/he doesn't have to explicitly call the e-Internationalisation service.
 Note that only entity and terminology enrichments can be included in the original file format.
 Although user is allowed to specify HTML output format even for e-Link and e-Translation services, s/he should be aware that the returned HTML file won't contain enrichments retrieved by those services.